eigenhombre/vagrant-i3live/README.md

 1. [Virtualbox](https://www.virtualbox.org/).
 1. [Vagrant](http://vagrantup.com/).

-To create the VM:
+To create the VM (replace `some_directory` by any name to your convenience):

+1. `mkdir some_directory`
-1. `git clone` or otherwise checkout this repository and `cd` into the resulting directory.
+1. `git clone https://github.com/eigenhombre/vagrant-i3live.git some_directory` or otherwise checkout this repository
+1. `cd` into the resulting directory
 1. `vagrant up`  **NOTE:** This will take awhile the first time you run it.

 The directory from which you run `vagrant up` will be shared on the VM